HNLMS Zeeland (P841): Service history

 On 6 February 2014, Zeeland rescued seven of the eleven passengers of an overturned boat while it was on its way to the Dutch Caribbean to fulfill patrol duties.
 Three of the eleven passengers died before Zeeland spotted the boat, one of the passengers was missing.

+On 21 January 2015 Zeeland left for the Dutch Caribbean to perform coast guard and law enforcement duties.

 Zeeland and Pelikaan had an important role in the emergency assistance to Sint Maarten, St Eustatius and Saba after hurricane Irma had hit the island in September 2017.

 Fire

-Around 01:30 on the night of 4 July 2022 a fire broke out in an electrical room while under going maintenance in drydock at de Nieuwe Haven Naval Base.
+Around 01:30 on the night of 4 July 2022 a fire broke out in an electrical room while undergoing maintenance in drydock at de Nieuwe Haven Naval Base.
 The fire was extinguished after burning for one and a half hours.
 No one was injured.
 An investigation into the cause and damage will be carried out in the near future.
 The ship suffered significant damage.